google/fonts/ofl/bitcountsingleink/upstream_info.md

 ## Conclusion

 The commit hash is correct.
 However, `config_yaml: "sources/config.yaml"` points to an inadequate upstream config that only sets `familyName: Bitcount`.
 This family needs correction: a proper override `config.yaml` should be added to the google/fonts directory, and the `config_yaml` field should be removed from METADATA.pb, matching the pattern used by the other Bitcount Ink families.

+### Earlier (2025-09-11)

+- **2025-09-11** — Emma Marichal, additional follow-up commit (see git log for details): minor follow-up work in the family directory after the v1.001 onboarding.